SFDO-Tooling/CumulusCI/docs/robot_advanced.md

 # Robot Advanced Topics

 In the previous section we gave a broad overview of how Robot Framework is integrated with CumulsCI.
-In this section we\'ll take a deeper dive into some advanced topics.
+In this section we'll take a deeper dive into some advanced topics.

 ## Running CumulusCI Tasks